 Participate in the Grant Making Process

 Members have the opportunity to fully participate in the grant-making process by reviewing proposals and attending site visits for applicant organizations.
 There are three committees that you could join that support the grant-making process.

-a) Focus Area Committees are responsible for the proposal to grant process for the $100,000 Impact Grant.
-Within each focus area, committe members evaluate Letters of Inquiry, invite viable applicants to submit a proposal, participate in site visits, and based on merit, make a final selection of the most worthy applicant to move forward as a finalist.
+a) Impact Committees are responsible for the proposal to grant process for the $100,000 Impact Grant.
+Within each committe, members evaluate Letters of Inquiry, invite viable applicants to submit a proposal, participate in site visits, and based on merit, make a final selection of the most worthy applicants to move forward as a finalists.
 The committees meet approximately 3-5 times during the year and also participate in site visits at the various non- profits.
-Contact Patti England at email@example.com
+Contact Grace Meeks email@example.com

 b) Community Grants Committees are responsible for the proposal to grant process for the $5,000-$15,000 Community Grants.
 Within each Community Grants area, committe members evaluate Letters of Inquiry, invite viable applicants to submit a proposal, participate in site visits, and based on merit, make a final selection of the most worthy applicants to move forward as finalists.
 The committees meet approximately 3-5 times during the year and also participate in site visits at the various non-profits.
 Contact Lorraine Ashton at firstname.lastname@example.org

 c) Financial Review Committee is responsible for reviewing the financials submitted by applicants during the grant process.
 The review focuses on each applicant’s evidence of stability and ensures that the nonprofits meet all eligibility requirements.
 Potential financial or sustainability concerns are identified and shared with the Grants Chairs and specific Focus Area Committee.
 The committee meets 2-3 times during the year and also provides consultation services to the Focus Area Committees.
 Contact Karen Roche at email@example.com.
 Read a complete description of the Financial Review Committee.